 At GHB Intellect, product teardown is one of our specialties.
 In our engineering support department, we have deep-domain expertise and highly sophisticated lab equipment to enable thorough and high-quality reverse engineering and cost analyses.

 GHB Intellect is a full-service intellectual property and engineering consulting firm with over a decade of experience.
-We provide consulting services ranging from product teardowns to IP monetization.
+We provide intellectual property consulting services ranging from product teardowns to IP monetization.

 Contact GHB Intellect today to learn more about how we can help you with intellectual property.